• Skip to main content

 Golden visas and investment opportunities

 Golden visa programs trade residency for investment.
-Some programs offer a direct path to citizenship, but these are often expensive.
+Some programs offer a direct path to citizenship but are often expensive.
 Many cheaper programs offer residency, which can later be a pathway to citizenship.
-There is also a wide range of investment opportunities; a house to live in, a company, shares, bonds, investment property, and many more.
+Examples include the Portugal golden visa scheme and the Greece golden visa program.
+There is also a wide range of investment opportunities; a house to live in, a company, business investment, shares, bonds, investment property, and many more.

 Some of the best Residency by Investment programs include: